PhoneLLM/Awesome-LLM-Powered-Phone-GUI-Agents/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## 🚀 News
+- 🎉 [2025/02/21] We have updated the [Paper List](#-paper-list)!
+The new version of our survey will be released later.
 - 💥 [2025/01/07] Our survey is released!
 See [LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects](https://www.preprints.org/manuscript/202501.0413/v1) for the paper!
 - ✨ [2024/12/29] We create this repository to maintain a paper list on LLM-Powered Phone GUI Agents.
 More papers are coming soon!